Tendrl/tendrl-ansible/README.md

-    Note: you can define these variables anywhere else you like (eg. in variable files or from command line directly), but including them into the inventory provides you with a single file with full description of tendrl-ansible setup for future reference (eg. reruning tendrl-ansible later when you need to expand cluster or make sure the configuration still holds).
+    Note: you can define these variables anywhere else you like (eg. in variable files or from command line directly), but including them into the inventory provides you with a single file with almost full description of tendrl-ansible setup for future reference (eg. reruning tendrl-ansible later when you need to expand cluster or make sure the configuration still holds).
+The only information not stored in inventory file which you may need in the future is `grafana_admin_passwd` file, which contains grafana admin password, which will be generated during tendrl-ansible run.

 4)  Add optional ansible variables into the inventory file.